Your cart is currently empty.

 checkout £0.00

-HOME Learn Teenage Acne
+HOME Learn Teenage Skin Issues

 BY Lili Frances Kerr

-What causes teenage acne?
+What causes teenage blemishes?

 Sebum has a few important roles.
 It helps to protect the skin from bacteria and fungi, keeps the skin hydrated, and helps regulate your immune system.